-Adaptation baseline
+2.3 Adaptation baseline

-Baseline/Reference: The baseline (or reference) is any datum against which change is measured.
+Baseline/Reference - The baseline (or reference) is any datum against which change is measured.
 It might be a "current baseline," in which case it represents observable, present-day conditions.
 It might also be a "future baseline," which is a projected future set of conditions excluding the driving factor of interest.
 Alternative interpretations of the reference conditions can give rise to multiple baselines.
 (IPCC TAR, 2001 a)

-Adaptation baseline - also referred to as an adaptation policy baseline, this includes a description of adaptations to current climate that are already in place (e.g., existing risk mitigation policies and programmes).
+Adaptation baseline - Also referred to as an adaptation policy baseline, this includes a description of adaptations to current climate that are already in place (e.g., existing risk mitigation policies and programmes).
 (UNDP, 2005)

-Baselines - used in two distinct ways in the UNDP Adaptation Policy Frameworks for Climate Change, the term "baseline" can refer to either a project baseline or a future baseline or reference scenario.
+Baselines - Used in two distinct ways in the UNDP Adaptation Policy Frameworks for Climate Change, the term "baseline" can refer to either a project baseline or a future baseline or reference scenario.
 The project baseline describes where the project is starting from while the reference scenario provides a plausible picture of a future in the priority system without adaptation, to allow for comparison of different adaptation strategies, policies, measures.
 (UNDP, 2005)

-There are at least three types of baselines that need to be considered.
-The IPCC definition appears to allow for consideration of a climate baseline and a baseline associated with the current state of physical and ecological systems.
+There are at least four types of baselines that need to be considered.
+The IPCC definition appears to allow for consideration of a climate baseline, a baseline associated with the current state of physical and ecological systems, and a baseline associated with the current state of socio-economic systems.
 The UNDP definition appears to be focused on a policy baseline.
-All three can be complicated to define in detail, but at a minimum care may be needed to ensure using them in a proper context.7
+All four can be complicated to define in detail, but at a minimum care may be needed to ensure using them in a proper context.7

-Adaptation benefits
+2.4 Adaptation benefits